Bekci/AdversarialSemanticSegmentationKeras/README.md

 * **Number of iterations**: I trained all models untill validation loss did not improve after a point.
 The paper uses a fixed number of iterations.

+* **Smaller Discriminator:** While experimenting the method, I noticed that the discriminator is generally detects generator output easily.
+This reduces the number of pixels that can be used while training with unlabeled data (pixels whose discriminator output is higher than a threshold).
+The two options for discriminators are avaliable at [discriminator models file.](model_discriminator.py)

 ### Results
 I optained below results in terms of MIOU.